Projects at the Chair

 |

 Alongside leading CIVILSPACE, Nicole Bolleyer continues working on the theme of intra-party conflict, both conceptually and empirically, a theme crucial to the functioning of political parties that to date has received not enough scholarly attention.
-This includes conceptual work with Ann-Kristin Kölln (University of Gothenburg) on notions of intra-party friction as well as a comparative project with Martin Gross (LMU) on drivers, mechanisms, and processes of intra-party conflict regulation in federal and devolved democracies.
+This includes conceptual work with Ann-Kristin Kölln (University of Gothenburg) on notions of intra-party friction as well as a comparative project with Martin Gross (LMU) on drivers, mechanisms, and processes of intra-party conflict regulation in federal and devolved democracies as well as a DFG-funded project with Martin Gross (LMU) on "How Mainstream Parties Deal with Conflict: Rules, Practices, Media Exposure" that deals with intra-party conflict regulation in four federal and devolved democracies.

 In her doctoral project, Emma Gordon is looking to explain the high rate of democratic transition we see in small island states.
 Specifically what she is working on right now is showing the systemic exclusion of certain states, particularly small states and self-governing non-state territories from the wider democratization literature, and the impacts that could be having.